 With its ability to learn from large amounts of unstructured data, ChatGPT has been pre-trained on massive amounts of text data including books, articles and webpages.
 The result?
 ChatGPT can be fine-tuned for tasks like language translation and question answering, generating responses that are almost scarily like that written by a human.

 The growth of the platform has been extraordinary, hitting one million users in just five days.
 Since then, experts have discussed how the chatbot has yielded new opportunities for almost every industry.

 That includes us.
-As a digital agency based in Birmingham, we know how ChatGPT has taken the digital marketing world by storm, with many agencies, experts and marketers now utilising the software in their every day practices – whether that’s in their content development strategy, script writing or blog ideas.
+As a Midlands SEO agency, we know how ChatGPT has taken the digital marketing world by storm, with many agencies, experts and marketers now utilising the software in their every day practices – whether that’s in their content development strategy, script writing or blog ideas.

 Will ChatGPT work with or against search engines?

 One of the key arenas ChatGPT has the potential to revolutionise is the way we approach search marketing.
 But how, and is this a good or bad thing?
 We thought it would be best to ask the chatbot itself.

 When asked “How can ChatGPT be used for search marketing?”, we received the following response:

 Let’s explore that further.

 ChatGPT says it can be used to analyse your website and suggest ways to optimise it for search engines.
 We decided to investigate this for ourselves and asked the artificial intelligence to provide recommendations as to how to best optimise our own website for search engines.